crutcher/crutcher.github.io-source/source/Tapestry/index.md

-As the resultant view of `X` is defined in terms of views on its parts; no entity `X` needs to ever *exist* anywhere, provided we will only be consuming pieces of it; we can take the ranges of `X` we wish an operation to act upon, map those ranges through the Selection Expression `concat`, and determine which ranges of the component source tensors to select the data from when needed.
+As the resultant view of `X` is defined in terms of views on its parts; no entity `X` needs to ever *exist* anywhere, provided we will only be consuming pieces of it; we can take the ranges of `X` we wish an operation to act upon, map those ranges through the Selector Expression `concat`, and determine which ranges of the component source tensors to select the data from when needed.